mikkirourke/wait-for-tcp-port/README.md

    - `resources` is an array consisting of the list of the ports to check, in the format 'host:port'
    - `timeout` - the maximum time to wait for the open ports in milliseconds.
 Default value is 120000(2 minutes)
    - `interval` - the interval for scanning the ports in milliseconds.
 Defalut value is 10000(every 10 seconds)
    - `method` - the utility used for checking the port status.
 Available values are : 'netcat','nmap'.
-If not specified, the 'netcat' utility will be used by default.
+If not specified, the netcat utility will be used by default.
    - `portStatusFunction` - a custom function to be used for checking the availability of the ports.

 #### Return value